 Fee Testing Programs

-The amount of seed required for the trials is1.2kg of wheat, 800g of oat, or 700g of barley (untreated if possible).
-The typical protocol includes routinely recording data on winter survival (winter wheat and barley) heading date, plant height, yield, and test weight at local locations; however, only grain yield, test weight, and lodging are recorded for remote locations.
+The amount of seed required for the winter trials is a minimum of 1.2kg of wheat, 800g of oat, or 900g of barley (untreated if possible).
+Spring trials require a minimum of 1kg of barley and 800g of oats.
+The typical protocol includes routinely recording data on winter survival (winter wheat and barley), heading date, plant height, yield, and test weight at local locations; however, only grain yield, test weight, and lodging are recorded for remote locations.
 Any diseases that can be assessed accurately are scored.
 Samples of all wheat lines are sent to the Wooster Wheat Quality Lab for milling and baking quality evaluation and barley samples are sent to the Cereal Quality Lab for malt testing.
 Turn-around time for data on wheat is about two weeks after harvest, but spring grains summaries are normally not distributed until after the winter grains are planted.
-Companies wishing to place entries in the winter grains trials must contact Mark Sorrells (firstname.lastname@example.org) or David Benscher (email@example.com) by August 15, and for spring grains, entries must be placed by March 1.
+Companies wishing to place entries in the winter grains trials must contact Mark Sorrells (email@example.com) or David Benscher (firstname.lastname@example.org) by August 15, and for spring grains, entries must be placed by March 1.